cabforum/smime/SBR.md

 ### 1.4.1 Appropriate certificate uses

-The primary goal of these Requirements is to describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements for the issuance and management of Publicly-Trusted S/MIME Certificates.
+These Requirements describe an integrated set of technologies, protocols, identity-proofing, lifecycle management, and auditing requirements for the issuance and management of Publicly-Trusted S/MIME Certificates.
 These Requirements also serve to inform users and help them to make informed decisions when relying on Certificates.

 ### 1.4.2 Prohibited certificate uses